About admin

 You’re all set to buy to the latest iPhone or its Android equivalent, the last thing on your mind is the recent overthrow of Bolivia’s government.
 Why should it be?

 Your phone, like power tools, electric cars, and many other battery-powered technologies, depend on lithium for their energy supply.
-Being the lightest metal and highly reactive makes lithium a prime candidate for batteries, which are needed to help carry forth the renewable energy revolution now under way.
-Because […]
+Being the lightest metal and highly reactive makes lithium a prime candidate for batteries, which are needed to help carry forth the renewable energy revolution now under […]

 Perspecticide and Psychological Warfare